 This scene works so well because it serves a crystal clear purpose in driving the story forward.

 Great dialogue writing examples always drive the plot from one scene to the next.
-You may not like plotting out your story beats, thinking about story arcs in a methodological way, or approaching how to write dialogue between two characters systematically at all.
+You may not like plotting out your story beats, thinking about story arcs methodologically, or approaching how to write dialogue between two characters systematically at all.

-Just remember, most professional screenwriters do, and Writing Dialogue rules might be an instance where it is worth learning the rules in order to break them.
+Dialogue examples from professional screenwriters often follow these rules — and just as often, they break them in deliberate, effective ways.
 Check out more great dinner scenes to inspire how to tackle this awkward but important type of scene!

 How to Write Dinner Dialogue • Subscribe on YouTube